iVis-at-Bilkent/sbgnviz.js/README.md

 Removes the given elements in a simple way.
 Considers 'undoable' option.

 `sbgnviz.deleteNodesSmart(nodes)`
-Extends the given nodes list in a smart way and removes the resulting list.
+Extends the given nodes list in a smart way to leave the map intact and removes the resulting list.
 Considers 'undoable' option.

 `sbgnviz.highlightNeighbours(nodes)`
 Highlights neighbours of the given nodes.
 Considers 'undoable' option.